X-lab-3D/swiftmhc/README.md

 Run `swiftmhc_preprocess --help` for details.

-Preprocessing requires mask files.
+Preprocessing requires data tables, 3D structures and mask files.
 Check the data directory in this repo for examples.

 ## TRAINING